Jungle boot: Vietnam War

-In the early years of the American involvement in the Vietnam War, some U.S. Army soldiers were issued+ the 'M-1945 Tropical Combat Boot'.
-In 1965, newly-developed footwear was developed using developments since the end of World War.
-The second version was adopted by the U.S. military as the 'M-1966 Jungle Boot', jointly co-developed by the Natick Laboratories in joint co-development with the shoe industry.
-In the newly-developed 'improved' footwear, the upper was cotton, leather comprised the toe and heel, with improved nylon reinforcements around the throat.
-That 'improved' footwear used a Vibram-type lugged sole co-joined to the leather toe and heel.
-Water drains in the form of screened eyelets in the canvas top near the bottom were intended to drain moist mud from the inside of the boot using a hastily-modified version of the Bernoulli Principle.
-To use up old stock, the 1942 version of the removable ventilating insoles of fused layers of Saran plastic screen were issued with the 'improved' jungle boot.U.S.
-Army contracts went to shoe manufacturers such as Genesco, Bata (in Belcamp MD), and Belleville Shoe MFG CO. to produce the M-1966 Jungle boot.
+In the early years of the American involvement in the Vietnam War, some US Army soldiers were issued the 'M-1945 tropical combat boot'.
+In 1965, a newer version of the boot was made using materials developed after the end of the war, and it was adopted by the US military as the 'M-1966 jungle boot'.
+It was co-developed by Natick Laboratories and the shoe industry.
+In the newly developed improved footwear, the upper was cotton, leather comprised the toe and heel, with improved nylon reinforcements around the throat.
+That improved footwear used a Vibram-type lugged sole co-joined to the leather toe and heel.
+Water drains in the form of screened eyelets in the canvas top near the bottom were intended to drain moist mud from the inside of the boot using a hastily modified version of the Bernoulli principle.
+To use up old stock, the 1942 version of the removable ventilating insoles of fused layers of Saran plastic screen were issued with the improved jungle boot.
+US Army contracts went to shoe manufacturers such as Genesco, Bata (in Belcamp, Maryland), and Belleville Shoe Mfg.
+Co. to produce the M-1966 jungle boot.

 To help prevent American foot injuries from punji stake traps, the 1966 jungle boots used a stainless steel plate inside the boot's sole to protect the wearer from enemy punji stake traps and nails.
 Later jungle boots used nylon/canvas uppers instead of cotton duck.
-The footwear received 'improvements', including Dobie's mud-clearing outsole and nylon webbing reinforcement on the uppers.
-Vibram-soled Jungle Boots continued to be issued to troops in 1969.
+The footwear received improvements, including Dobie's mud-clearing outsole and nylon webbing reinforcement on the uppers.
+Vibram-soled jungle boots continued to be issued to troops in 1969 until the introduction of jungle boots with the Panama sole tread.

 The US military jungle boot's popularity extended beyond Americans.
-Poorly-equipped Australian Army and New Zealand Army soldiers traded for a pair of jungle boots from American troops to use alongside their standard-issue black leather General Purpose Boots (GP Boots).
-After the 1st Battalion of the Royal Australian Regiment (1 RAR) co-joined the Americans in The Republic Of South Vietnam alongside the US Army's 173rd Airborne Brigade in 1965, many Australian troopers were willingly traded their worthless Army-issue "slouch hats" for a pair of jungle boots from the Americans since the boots Australian troopers were issued were World War II vintage tropical-studded ankle boots and their footwear were poorly suited to the conditions in the country.
-Australian and New Zealand Special Air Service troopers used American jungle boots during their involvement against the Vietnamese, and they were very popular with SAS troopers.
-Until the replacement of the GP Boots for the Terra Boots in 2000, Australians wore American footwear with their uniforms; the boots remained popular with Australian soldiers post-Vietnam.
+During the Vietnam War, poorly equipped Australian Army and New Zealand Army soldiers traded for a pair of jungle boots from American troops to use alongside their standard-issue black leather general purpose boots (GP boots).
+After the 1st Battalion of the Royal Australian Regiment (1 RAR) co-joined the Americans in the Republic Of South Vietnam alongside the US Army's 173rd Airborne Brigade in 1965, many Australian troopers were willingly traded their worthless Army-issue "slouch hats" for a pair of jungle boots from the Americans since the boots Australian troopers were issued were World War II vintage tropical-studded ankle boots and their footwear were poorly suited to the conditions in the country.
+Special Air Service troopers of Australia and New Zealand used American jungle boots during their involvement against the North Vietnamese Army and the Viet Cong, and they were very popular with SAS troopers.
+Until the replacement of the GP boots for the Terra boots in 2000, Australians wore American footwear with their uniforms; the boots remained popular with Australian soldiers post-Vietnam.